srdone/life-history-of-ellen-precinda-moffatt-done/3-return-to-mexico/3-harvesting-work-and-self-reliance.md

 Mother was a genius at making a good meal out of practically nothing.
 The way she could 'stretch' food was almost unbelievable, but it was always delicious.
-Her bean rolls, fruit cobblers and homemade bread were the test in town.
+Her bean rolls, fruit cobblers and homemade bread were the best in town.
 Many times we could smell the fresh baked bread before we got into the house from school.
 She would always let us have some of it while it was still hot, and hot bread and honey is one of our most cherished memories.